 After testing each language app, our team believes Babbel is better than Duolingo.
 With more in-depth lesson work and direct grammar coverage, Babbel simply offers the more effective language learning courses from top to bottom.

-In comparison to Duolingo, Babbel offers more comprehensive lessons, better grammar explanations, and more accurate speech recognition technology.
-Duolingo, on the other hand, is more game-like and fun.
+In comparison to Duolingo, Babbel offers more thorough lessons, better grammar explanations, and more accurate speech recognition technology.
+Duolingo, on the other hand, is more fun.

 Although Babbel and Duolingo are similar in several respects, the two differ when it comes to speech recognition technology, grammar instruction, and verbal practice.
 Babbel’s lessons are longer, and Duolingo relies more on their user base to foster engagement.